So, families... What's going on there?

 DENISE: I’m pregnant, you uncaring insensitive bastard.

-DAVE: A baby?
-I thought you didn’t like children?
+ANDREW: I thought you didn’t like children?

 DENISE: Why do people keep saying that?